Cottage Cheese Queso Dip (High Protein)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy cottage cheese queso dip recipe is insanely good, high protein, and only uses four ingredients.
-This cheesy dip is creamy, flavorful and takes less than 5 minutes to make.
-Enjoy as a high protein snack with tortilla chips, on top of nachos, or in your favorite tacos.
+This easy super viral cottage cheese queso dip is insanely good, high protein, and only uses four ingredients.
+It’s creamy, flavorful and takes less than 5 minutes to make.
+Enjoy as a high-protein snack with tortilla chips, on top of nachos, or drizzled on your favorite tacos.

-Whether you’re a cottage cheese fan or not, you’ll love this one!
-The cottage cheese is blended up so it’s silky smooth and it has so much flavor, you’d never guess that it was made with cottage cheese.
+• Perfectly creamy.
+High-protein cottage cheese is blended up so it’s silky smooth and it has so much flavor, you’d never even guess that it was made with cottage cheese.

 Want to save this recipe?